Arcadesys/studio.thearcades.me/src/blog/DoctorStrangeCode.md

 ---

 ## ...How do I do that?

 Stay tuned.
 Over the next few weeks I'm going to break down each step of the above workflow so that anyone, regardless of their coding experience, can reap the benefits of the vibe coding revolution.
-Click below to join my mailing list, or follow me on [linkedin](https://www.linkedin.com/in/austen-tucker-0968a914/)
+Click below to join my mailing list, or follow me on [LinkedIn](https://www.linkedin.com/in/austen-tucker-0968a914/).

 ## The Future of Vibe-Coding

-The biggest shift isn't just how I write _code._ It's how I approach **creating itself.**
+The biggest shift isn't just how I write _code_.
+It's how I approach **creating itself.**

 By integrating AI into my workflow, I'm:

-- More confident tackling ambitious projects.
+- More confident tackling ambitious projects
-- More willing to experiment.
+- More willing to experiment
-- More excited about engaging readers in new ways.
+- More excited about engaging readers in new ways

 We're at the beginning of a creative renaissance where AI doesn't replace creativity—it **enhances** it.
 And now?
 My storytelling boulder still rolls uphill…

 But I've got a lot more control over where it goes.

+## Vibe coding is _NOT_ a substitute for knowing how to code!

+Let me reframe it for the people in the back:

+_You will still need an engineer to drive this thing._

+It's a monster, capable of great good but also getting you into trouble if you just trust the AI completely.
+I'll talk about ways I learned to tame its ambition in future posts, but the central learning I took away from this whole experience is that Vibe Coding is still, well, _coding_.
+You're still solving the same problems, designing the same patterns and solutions, only this time you don't have to google everything on Stack Overflow first.
+If you don't have knowledge of common software development patterns this tool will probably not do you any good.

+But if you know what you're doing?
+This is nothing short of a revolution.